chananon-n/Calculator/readme.txt

 No compilation is required for this Python code.
 Just click run.

 ## How to Run
+1. Write your input in the `input.txt` file.
-1. Open a terminal or command prompt.
+2. Open a terminal or command prompt.
-2. Navigate to the directory containing the code files.
+3. Navigate to the directory containing the code files.

 ### Running the Code
 Execute the following command: